transientskp/tkp/documentation/source/database/schema.rst

    This is the id of the catalogedsource that could be associated to the extractedsource as its counterpart

 **type**
-   Type of the association.
-See under assocxtrsource for a description
+   Type of the association, determined by the association procedure inside the database.
+See under assocxtrsource for types and their descriptions

 **distance_arcsec**
-   The distance in arcsec between the associated sources
+   The distance in arcsec between the associated sources, calculated by the database using the Cartesian coordinates

 **r**
    The dimensionless distance (De Ruiter radius) between the associated sources.
-It is determined as the positional differences weighted by the errors (Scheers thesis ch3).
+It is determined as the positional differences weighted by the errors, calculated by the association procedure inside the database (Scheers thesis ch3).

 **loglr**
-   The logarithm of the likelihood ratio of the associated sources (Scheers thesis ch3).
+   The logarithm of the likelihood ratio of the associated sources, defaults to NULL if not calculated (Scheers thesis ch3).

 assocxtrsource
 ==============

-This table stores the associations between extracted sources and the running catalog.
+This table stores the association between an extracted sources and one or more runningcatalog sources.

 **runcat**
    refers to the runcatid in runningcatalog.
-It is the "base" id of a series of polarized spectral lightcurve datapoints.
+It is considered as the "base" id of a lightcurve, whereas the lightcurve consist of multiple frequency bands and Stokes parameters.

 **xtrsrc**
    This is the id of the extracted source that could be associated to runningcatalog source.
 Together, the runcat_id and the xtrsrc form a unique pair.

 **type**
-    Type of association.  x-y, where x is the number of runningcatalog sources, and y the number of extractedsources
+    Type of association, and its description.  n-m, where n is the number of runningcatalog sources, and m the number of extractedsources.
-    1. 1-1
-    2. 1-n
-    3. n-1
-    4. n-m
-    5. 0-1
+    Type 1: 1-1 association; type 2: 1-n (one-to-many) association; type 3: n-1, many-to-one association; type 4: n-m (many-to-many) association; type 5: 0-1 (zero-to-one) association, a new source.

 **distance_arcsec**
-   The distance in arcsec between the associated sources.
+   The distance in arcsec between the associated sources, calculated by the database using the Cartesian coordinates

 **r**
    The dimensionless distance (De Ruiter radius) between the associated sources.
-It is determined as the positional differences weighted by the errors (Scheers thesis ch3).
+It is determined as the positional differences weighted by the errors, calculated by the association procedure inside the database (Scheers thesis ch3).

 **loglr**
-   The logarithm of the likelihood ratio of the associated sources (Scheers thesis ch3).
+   The logarithm of the likelihood ratio of the associated sources, defaults to NULL if not calculated (Scheers thesis ch3).

 catalogedsource